Proxy Help Page

 You must go through the college's proxy server in order for your login/password to work.
 The proxied links on the library web pages (see proxied databases at the library's Find an Article web page, for example) are set up to automatically redirect you to the BCTC proxy server.

 You enter your login/password information, and then you are redirected to the database itself.
-If you try to bypass the proxy server by going directly to the database vendor's site (ebsco.com, etc), the database vendor will not recognize that you are a BCTC student, and won't permit access.
+If you try to bypass the proxy server by going directly to the database supplier's site (ebsco.com, etc), the database supplier will not recognize that you are a BCTC student, and won't permit access.
 The proxy server is the "gatekeeper" that checks to see if you are an off-campus BCTC student before you are allowed access.